 Try to look at the busy periods on the positive side; it’s a fantastic opportunity to: a) Learn Japanese, b) Make new friends at work, and c) After the busy periods end, you’ll have a sizeable paycheck, to go out and live it up a little!

 Please bear in mind that you’ll be living in a rural area.
 On your days-off, you may have to travel on a train/bus for supermarkets, etc. Your Resort may be located quite far from the nearest village, so there won’t be many bars, restaurants & shops like you’re used to back home.

 In the quiet season, you may find there’s not much more to do than swim/ski/board, or hang out with your friends after work.
 It’s common for staff to feel lonely in the 1st month, until they settle in and make local friends!
 This is all part of the fun, and heightens the sense of immersion into Japanese society.
 It’s important to come with an open mind, and embrace being away from the “big smoke”.
 In Resort areas, the natural beauty, the friends you make, and the outdoor activities become the biggest source of enjoyment!

 Try to immerse yourself in the Japanese culture as much as possible.
 Making new (Japanese!) friends at your resort will make your transition much more comfortable.
 It’s natural for foreign resort staff to become close, because most are English speakers, and can communicate freely.
 However, it’s very important to challenge yourself and make local Japanese friends too!
 You’ll learn much more about the culture, have more fun, and your Japanese will skyrocket!

 A common misconception is that you’ll do all your language learning at work.

-While you’ll learn (and then repeatedly use) many new phrases and vocabulary at work, it’s outside of work with your co-workers when you can really put your Japanese to the test!
+While you’ll learn (and then repeatedly use) many new phrases and vocabulary at work, it’s outside of work with your co-workers and friends when you can really put your Japanese into action!
 After all, you can’t talk about daily gossip in front of resort guests!

 Advice from one of our Past Staff: